Import Data from Myki

 Individual vault: Select My vault and (optional) choose a Folder to move the items.

 Organization vault: Select the organization vault’s name and choose a Collection.
-(You need the can manage permission.)
+(The Manage collection permission is required.)

 From the File format dropdown menu, select the import file format.